Beyond Failure: How to Find More Success by Starting Again

 8. Remind myself that I'm not the ultimate judge of anyone, and that I too need forgiveness and forbearance (so I'd better try to show it).

 9. Just shut my mouth and listen to someone else (or to some music, or a bird, or the rain, or some children happily playing).

 10. Apologize and start again with the goal of not complaining – over and over again.

 I tried all of these options, and every one of them was better than mindless complaining.
 As the days went by, I had to start all over with my resolution multiple times, but I began to catch myself sooner.

 The overall result was that I complained less.
 I didn't stop it altogether, but I spent less time and energy complaining, and put more effort into a variety of more positive actions.

 Consciously practice a different way of being.

 I didn't become a non-complaining saint.
 I failed.
 But I also succeeded.
 I became more mindful, more aware, and I took responsibility for changing my bad habit.
-I think I'm on my way to some better habits, so I'm going to continue this challenge: 31 more days of no complaints.
+I think I'm on my way to some better habits, so I'm going to continue this challenge with 31 more days of no complaints.
 I'll see if I can do better this time.

 I still have my high ideals.
 I may not always live up to them, but at least I'll continue to make the effort.

 What have you resolved to change this year?
 When you fail (and since you're human, you will), don't give up.
 See if you can come up with at least ten positive alternatives to try as you pick yourself up and move beyond failure.